scieloorg/Web-Windows/docs/source/howtogerapadrao.rst

 Processing output is displayed on the screen (standard output) and is stored in the log file: \\scielo\\web\\log\\GeraPadrao.log or the file informed in GeraPadrao.

-In case of error, processing stops at once, until there is intervention by the user who should read carefully the messages displayed on the screen to decide which action to take according to the options available.
+In case of error, processing stops, and wait for an user's intervention.

 Example:
     Cancel or Continue